pfptcommunity/ser-certbot-deploy/README.md

 /opt/ser/config/tls/private/outbound-relay.key
 ```

-This is useful when the SER YAML uses a stable logical name that differs from the certificate's first domain.
+This is useful when the SER connector YAML uses a stable logical name that differs from the certificate's first domain.

 ## Install